 For decades, many plastics processors have relied on open-loop cooling towers to meet the bulk of their process cooling requirements.
 These structures typically cycle warm, process-return water through baffles to expose it to ambient air.
 As a portion of the warm water evaporates into the air, the rest is cooled as it falls back into the cooling tower reservoir, ready for recirculation.

 For all of its simplicity and effectiveness, however, tower-based process cooling systems have their costs.
 Now, an increasing number of processors are recognizing the potential of adiabatic cooling towers, a closed-circuit cooling system design that dramatically reduces water usage, energy, and maintenance costs and evaporation, while they are cooled by the ambient air.

-- The range of cooling capacity requirements that adiabatic coolers serve
+Adiabatic coolers serve a range of cooling capacity requirements

 Conair offers eleven models of EarthSmart™ adiabatic cooling tower (ESTW Series), to handle nominal process coolant flow rates from as little as 45 gal/min (170 l/min) up to 510 gal/min (1930 l/ min), with cooling capacities ranging from 17 tons to 195 tons.